yoyanni/versus/README.md

 A tooltip was added to the perks, which is nice.

 Also the colours were added to understand the data easier.

+### Add Timer and WeightClass

+The Navbar now works and shows you what weightclass it actually is on the game AND how long is left.

+### Add Fighter selection option

+You are now able to choose between only the top 15 fighters or all of them in alphabetical order.